 My fellow RCA graduate designer Neil Barrett recently said in his interview in the BoF that the secret behind the growth of his €90million business was delivering rigorously and consistently.
 However, this is the biggest challenge for business owners and unfortunately takes up most of their working day.
+Find out how to future proof your fashion business.

 “Consistent delivery and great product follow consistent delivery of production.
 This only follows if you are organized with the whole process and have a critical path that you stick to” – Kate Hills, founder of Make It British